 - Cloudcuckoolander: Allen and Freddy's secretary, who was hit in the head with lightning.

 - Crazy Consumption: Madison with the lobster. (which required some Enforced Method Acting as the vegetarian Daryl Hannah didn't want to eat the lobster before Ron Howard duped her into it...)

 - Cute, but Cacophonic: Don't ask Madison to speak her native language above water.

 - Dirty Kid: Freddie was perverted even as a child.

 - The Ditz: The brothers who help Kornbluth

 - Does Not Like Shoes: Madison, despite acquiring shoes not long after finding Allen.

-- Fish out of Water: Quite literally
+- Fish out of Water: A semi-literal example with Madison.

 - Get Ahold Of Yourself Man: During the rescue.

 - Godiva Hair: When Madison arrives to Liberty Island, she's only covered by her hair.